HYDROCEPHALUS

 Amniotic contamination

-The respiratory abnormality that is frequently the cause of death, and cranial nerve abnormalities in Chiari II are due to the brainstem pathology.
+The respiratory abnormality that is frequently the cause of death, and cranial nerve abnormalities in CM2 are due to the brainstem pathology.
 The neuromotor deficit from the MMC is caused by the malformation of the spinal cord and is aggravated by subsequent damage of exposed neural tissue.
 Mechanical damage may occur during vaginal delivery.
 For this reason, cesarean section before the onset of labor and before rupture of the membranes is the preferred method of delivery of Chiari II babies.
 Chemical (and mechanical) damage may also occur from exposure of neural tissue to amniotic fluid and the squamous cells and lanugo hairs that float in it.
 This is prone to occur in open MMCs in which an amniotic-CSF fistula conveys amniotic products into the subarachnoid space, central canal, and, if the aqueduct is not blocked, even the cerebral ventricles.
 Amniotic squames and lanugo hairs congeal around the brainstem, penetrate superficially into neural tissue and cause significant mechanical and chemical irritation that adds to the already existing pathology.
 Early closure of the MMC by fetal surgery may prevent some of the posterior fossa changes and further protect neural tissue.
+Scarring at the site of the MMC may pull the spinal cord down leading to tethered cord which causes back pain, leg weakness and incontinence.

 THE DANDY-WALKER MALFORMATION